James-Tepper/Blackjack/README.md

 A recreation of the card game Blackjack in Python

 TODO
+  Implement Splitting
-  Implement Splitting + Reset function
+  Add Reset function
+  Minimize redundancies